SWEN900072023/GGBond/README.md

   *Username: [Admin Username]
   *Password: [Admin Password]
 *Additional instructions on using existing data are provided.
 Make sure to refer to the provided data samples for a comprehensive understanding.

-Submission:
-* The complete application has been deployed on Render and can be accessed here.
-* The detailed SAD Report and other relevant documents are available in the docs/part2 directory of our GitHub repository.
-* Database details and data samples are documented in docs/data-sample.

 ## Part 3
 Deliverables